chrisa23/Fibrous/README.md

 High performance concurrency library for the .Net platform.
 Fibrous is a fork of Retlang [http://code.google.com/p/retlang/].

-Fibrous is an actor-like framework but also a flexible and pragmatic concurrency toolbox.
-The main abstractions are Fibers, execution contexts, and Channels, messaging channels, but there are many other useful tools and ways to use.
+Fibrous is an actor-like framework and also a flexible and pragmatic concurrency toolbox similar to some ML concurrency libraries.
+The main abstractions are
+Fibers (execution contexts) and Channels/Ports (messaging conduits and endpoints).
+From these components, you can build simple to complex concurrent libraries and applications.

 Some of the library benefits: